 - Web crawling, scraping, search and analysis.
 Example: Using online job board posting to estimate unemployment or LinkedIn data to estimate changes in job categories (see here).

 These data sources are particularly useful to report on indicators during inter-survey years and to capture changes in fast-moving indicators.
-Case Studies from countries will be a primary source of information as use of these data is still highly embryonic.
-The NSO should play a role in developing greater understanding of country applications.
+Case studies from countries will be a primary source of information as use of these data is still highly embryonic.
+The NSS should play a role in developing greater understanding of country applications.
 But regional institutions will likely have to be actively involved to manage scarce resources and take advantage of economies of scale.

 Access to Big Data (held by the private sector) and the related privacy issues are different from the use of administrative data (which is also sometimes referred to as Big Data).
 To access administrative data, NSOs can often rely on existing legal frameworks.
 Company data, however, are a new field and access modalities will need to be developed with national councils on privacy protection and all relevant stakeholders.
 At the international level, the UN Global Working Group on Big Data for Official Statistics is currently working on “Principles of Data Access” that can usefully extend the Fundamental Principles of Official Statistics (United Nations, 2014).